nir-eizenman/Ecom-Workshop/README.md

 ## Our main algorithm:

 An algorithm to match between companies and influencers based on a specific campaign’s needs (given target audience, budget, preferred way of advertising and so on).

 The main goal of the algorithm is to maximize the outcome of a given goal for the company for the given budget.

-We implemented a Knapsack Algorithm and paired it with a scoring algorithm to get a value (score) to each influencer (given the campaign’s target audience and the followers of the influencer), the Idea behind using Knapsack Algorithm is to maximize the goal given a budget, costs for each influencer to take part in the campaign and the value (score) of each influencer (similar to Knapsack with its sack size, weights and value accordingly).
+We implemented a Knapsack Algorithm and paired it with a scoring algorithm to give a value (score) to each influencer (given the campaign’s target audience and the followers of the influencer), the idea behind using Knapsack Algorithm is to maximize the score (according to the given goal) when given a budget, costs for each influencer to take part in the campaign and the value (score) of each influencer (similar to Knapsack with its sack size, weights and value accordingly).

-Because we wanted to give the company several ways to choose their goal for the campaign (besides choosing the target audience and budget) we decided to create 3 different versions of our scoring algorithm, one to find the “best fit according to our vision”, one to give preference to the follower’s location in consideration to the campaign’s target audience’s location and one to give preference to the follower’s interests in consideration to the campaign’s target audience’s interests.
+Because we wanted to give each company several ways to choose their goal for the campaign (besides choosing the target audience and budget) we decided to create 3 different versions of our scoring algorithm, one to find the “best fit according to our vision”, one to give emphasis to the follower’s location in consideration to the campaign’s target audience’s location and one to give emphasis to the follower’s interests in consideration to the campaign’s target audience’s interests.

 ## Our special features: